About ROSC

 Sass Borodkin (they/them) is a late-blooming, nonbinary, queer grandparent who is having a love affair with working as the Executive Director of Resources for Organizing and Social Change.
 On their own in the world since age 16, and a veteran of chronic homelessness who lives with several disabilities, Sass is no stranger to what it means to struggle and try to thrive in a world where the deck is stacked against those with the least.
 As a result, though Sass much enjoys engaging in various types of direct-relief volunteer work, what they most enjoy is organizing around root causes of injustice to create a world that values human connection, joy, and community care, and helps to dismantle structures of white supremacy, classism, and other forms of oppression that devalue the beauty in what it means to simply be existing.

-In addition to the work ROSC’s staff does, ROSC also functions because of the invaluable work of other consultants,
+In addition to the work ROSC’s staff and board does, ROSC also functions because of the invaluable work of other consultants, and a large handful of indispensable volunteers.

 Mike Reynolds, Content Creator